 Mike Lund Food and Lundch | 835 Spring Hill Road

 Serving ‘Lundch,’ weekdays only, the cozy storefront is just minutes from Beverley Street and is not to be missed.
 The ingenuity and think-outside-the-boxedness of Chef Mike Lund of Mike Lund Food & LunDch is evident in the ever-changing, flavorful menu.
 You never know what incredible dish he will whip up, like maybe giant fennel-spiced garbanzo balls with spaghetti squash covered in herb marinara and shaved parmesan?
-Offering veggie and glueten-free options and weekly specials with an emphasis on local, fresh ingredients.
+Offering veggie and gluten-free options and weekly specials with an emphasis on local, fresh ingredients.
 Serving Family Style to-go Dinners 11 am-6 pm, Monday thru Thursday with Curbside and Delivery options.
 Cold meals are available from 11 am-6 pm and hot from 5 pm-6 pm.
 Please place orders online or call 540-649-4782 with any questions.